a22057916w/posd2023f/FINAL.md

   a failure against **changes in structure**. <br>

   (b) Among the 23 patterns in the textbook, which pattern can be applied to fix the failure of the strategic closure in (a)?
 Briefly explain how this is done. <br>
   We can isolate the unrelated module by **Visitor** pattern, the Shape composite needs only to accept the visitor by a single **accept()** method.
-Therefore, does not compromise the Shape composite structure. <br>
+Therefore, does not compromise the Shape composite structure. <br><br>

 #### 4. <br> In the **Shape** example in class, to read shape information stored on file and create corresponding shapes and their compositions in memory, we use three collaborating classes: **Parser**, **Scanner**, and **ShapeBuilder**.
 We wrote the constructor as in line 3 - line 6 shown below.
 ```
 class Parser {